ShehabMagdy101/ShehabMagdy101/README.md

 ###

-<p align="left">I'm a Data Science student from Egypt, currently in my third year in Faculty of CS at Alexandria University 👨‍🎓
+- I'm a Data Science student from Egypt, currently in my third year in Faculty of CS at Alexandria University 👨‍🎓

- <br> I am a Data Science Major 📊 </p>
+- I'm a Data Science Major 📊
-  <br>I'm also a technical writer on medium  ✏</p>
+- I'm also a technical writer on medium  ✏

 ###